The Fisher Defence Industry

 My Fisher Defence Industry Initiative also offers mentoring to business owners who are looking to win contracts with Defence.

-There are a number of businesses in Fisher who are already taking advantage of Defence opportunities.
+There are a number of businesses in Fisher that are already taking advantage of Defence opportunities.
 These include:

-- Helimods: HeliMods, based at Caloundra Aerodrome has a contract for $154,000 to deliver wet decks for 14 Navy helicopters, and is in active discussions over further work.
+- Helimods: HeliMods, based at Caloundra Aerodrome have contracts to work on modifications for Navy helicopters, Army Chinooks and is in active discussions over further work in Australia and overseas.

 - Eniquest: Eniquest manufactures generators for the Army’s Bushmaster vehicles, and exports other portable generators to the armed forces of Singapore.